Berberine and weight loss: myth?

 Prolonged self-medication without biological control exposes to risks of asymptomatic hypoglycemia and alteration of the lipid profile.
 A quarterly assessment including fasting blood glucose, glycated hemoglobin, and liver enzymes is required for regular users.
 This precaution becomes crucial in case of concomitant treatment with oral antidiabetics or immunosuppressants.

-Integration into a global strategy
+Integration into a Global Strategy

-Combination with physical activity
+Combination with Physical Activity

-Resistance training enhances the action of berberine by increasing muscular insulin sensitivity.
+Resistance training enhances the action of berberine by increasing muscle insulin sensitivity.
 A 2022 study shows that practitioners combining supplementation and compound exercises (squats, bench press) achieve a reduction of 3.2 kg of fat mass over 12 weeks compared to 1.9 kg without structured training.
 Favor sets of 8 to 12 repetitions with 70% of 1RM to optimize post-exercise energy expenditure.
 Feel free to check out our 1RM max repetition calculator.

 Monitoring and measuring results